andytluminosity/WebSort-Downloads/README.md

 	- The program cannot sort a file with the same name as a file in its destination/sorted folder.
 Check if there are any duplicates of that download in that folder
 - [ ] Current website is not being detected
 	- First reload/refresh the Chrome extension in developer mode.
 If the problem persists, remove and re-add the Chrome extension (see **Usage** for instructions on enabling developer mode and re-adding the extension)
+- [ ] Delete button for Special Cases is gone
+	- It may be off your current window.
+Try expanding/full-screening the window and the delete button will appear

 ## Reporting Other Issues
 - When reporting other issues, please run the program using start_debug.exe, recreate the issue, and copy-paste everything said on the console into a .txt file.
 It makes fixing the issue a lot easier!